Influence of large strata/site calculator

 There are three tabs to the calculator with the three kinds of endpoints.
 Each calculator has two boxes with calculators.
 The first box contains the inputs to the calculation and the second box contains the resulting computations.

 The other two calculator tabs are similar.
 For the binomial calculator, one would need to enter the proportions expected to respond in the influential cohort and remaining study cohort.
+A colleague kindly pointed out that since the binomial distribution is associated with very low variance for very low or very high proportions, using a null effect with the extreme proportion for both treatment and control in the potentially influential site/strata may lead to an assessment of a large influence at the site.
+The user could use the average of the non-influential proportions instead, in such a context.
 The continuous tab requires means and standard deviations.

 Edit the blue cells in the spreadsheet and enter your data and the calculations in the bottom box of the spreadsheet will refresh.